sciustechnologia/sciustechnologia.github.io/audio/chip-level_audio_testing.md

 Ensure reliability:
 * Verify that the chip can withstand stress conditions (temperature, voltage, humidity) and maintain its performance over its intended lifespan.

-Debug design:
-* Identify and fix design errors early in the development process.

 ### 2. Test Environment:

 Automated Test Equipment (ATE):